SkalskiP/ILearnDeepLearning.py/README.md

     <b>Figure 5.</b> Figure 2.
 Lorenz Attractor created using the Matplotlib animation API.
 </p>

+## License

+This project is licensed under the MIT License - see the [LICENSE.md][6] file for details

 ## Interesting materials and ideas

 This is a place where I collect links to interesting articles and papers, which I hope will become the basis for my next projects in the future.